 HIGH5 gels, drinks and bars are the carbohydrate-packed nutrition products that provide the perfect fuel boost to take your further, faster.

-Choose your distance for a step by step fueling guide, or read on to find out how sports nutrition can help you achieve your best triathlon.
+Choose your distance for a step by step fuelling guide, or read on to find out how triathlon nutrition can help you achieve your best time.

 Carbohydrate, the fuel for racing

 Carbohydrate is the high grade fuel for racing.
 Unfortunately your body can only store a limited amount of it (around 400 gram**) and that’s not enough to fuel a hard Triathlon.
 Blowing up or hitting the wall is when you have completely emptied your carbohydrate tank and that regularly happens during longer distances like an Ironman.
 Although less likely during Olympic and Sprint races, everyone will have experienced increasing levels of fatigue in the latter stages of shorter events.
 This is where your carbohydrate reserves, although not completely empty, are running low and your muscles are forced to rely more and more on fat as fuel.

 Compare how strong you are in the early stages of a race when you have lots of carbohydrate left, to how tired you feel at the end of a hard race when your carbohydrate reserves are depleted.
 To fuel a fast triathlon and to even finish an Iron distance event, you need to consume extra carbohydrate during the race in the form of gels, drinks and bars.
 Having lots of carbohydrate lets you race fast and far and it makes your event enjoyable.